kubermatic/kubeone/README.md

 ## Terraform Integration

-KubeOne supports discovery of `hosts`, the kubernetes API LB and can read worker configuration from Terraform's output.
+KubeOne supports discovery of `hosts`, the Kubernetes API LB and can read worker configuration from Terraform's output.
 Take a look at the files in the `terraform/aws` directory and especially the `output.tf` file to learn more about what data KubeOne expects to read from Terraform.

-To use Terraform's output, use the `--tfjson` CLI flag for the `install` command:
+To use Terraform's output, use the `--tfjson` CLI flag:

     terraform apply
     terraform output -json > tf.json